 Booking a tank container

-According to ITCO, the top 10 operators manage over 235,000 tank containers representing over 56% of the global operators’ fleet.
+According to ITCO, the top 10 tank container operators manage over 235,000 tank containers representing over 56% of the global operators’ fleet.
 The top three leasing companies account for nearly 155,000 tank containers, almost 55% of the total fleet.
 To book a tank, you can contact one of the operators for a comprehensive range of services, including door-to-door deliveries.
 Alternatively, you can lease tanks from a leasing company and manage your logistics.
+Tank container freight will be defined by the various market dynamics.

 Selecting tank containers